ANSWERS TO FREQUENTLY ASKED QUESTIONS

 As the operating conditions and engine characteristics fundamentally differ between Europe and the United States, the ACEA (Association des Constructeurs Européens d’Automobiles) introduced its own classification system in the ‘90s.
 While based on the API classifications, the ACEA sequences focus to a greater extent on the specific lubricant requirements that apply to engines built into European vehicles as well as the respective EURO emission standards.
 Meeting these requirements also involves the successful completion of test runs for lubricants used in European test engines.

-– C (C2, C3, C4, C5 and C6) for oils intended for gasoline and diesel engines with exhaust gas after-treatment devices and limited SAPS level.
+• C (C2, C3, C4, C5, C6, C7): for oils intended for gasoline and diesel engines equipped with exhaust after-treatment devices, with low and limited ash content (LOW SAPS and MID SAPS).

 Do we have other lubricant classifications?